lkview/LayoutsPlusDoc/README.md

 * SKU number
 * price

-In order to support this layout, the variable.csv file must contain the following:
+In order to support this layout, the variable.csv file must contain all of the parameter labels shown in this sample csv.
+The labels are required as shown.
+The values (to the right of the comma) are explained below.

+Sample csv:

     ImageDesc_LType,ImageAboveName
     SKU_LType,A